 Grease built up on the grease drip tray.

 The grease that drips from the meat while using a pellet smoker falls on the drip tray that is placed at an angle to slowly let the grease drip in a drip pan that is easy to empty after the cooking session.
 Too much grease on the drip tray in combination with high temperatures can cause this grease to catch on fire.

 Pellets are fed too fast in the fire pot

 Pellet should be fed into the fire pot at a rate that is measured by the controller and there should never be too much or not enough being transported by the auger.
-Electronics failures can cause the auger to dispense too many and this can cause a fire in the fire pot that will extend outside of that and cause a fire.
+Electronic failures can cause the auger to dispense too many and this can cause a fire in the fire pot that will extend outside of that and cause a fire.

 How To Prevent A Pellet Grill Fire?

 Although many believe that you can leave a pellet grill unattended for the simple reason that they are sold as being a “set and forget” grill, I believe that you should never leave your pellet grill unattended for a longer period of time.